Octopus minor: Feeding O. minor, like other octopus populations, possesses predatory traits. O. minor's diet coincides with that of other bottom-dwelling octopuses, with over 50% of its prey being fish, 25% by shellfish such as whelks and clams, the remainder being made up of crustaceans such as crabs, along with annelids and nematodes, other commonly found species sharing their habitat with O. minor. The smaller size of the octopus means rejection of larger species including rock scallops and large fish.

-The benthic nature of the O. minor allows it to move between rocks and through crevices.
-Once it has identified its prey, it makes a sudden pounce, using its suckers to grip onto it and pull it in.
-The O. minor preys on smaller targets by trapping them in the web-like structure of its legs.
-The O. minor injects its prey with a paralysing saliva, using miniature teeth at the end of its salivary papilla to dismember them.
+The benthic nature of O. minor allows it to move between rocks and through crevices.
+Once it has identified its prey, it makes a sudden pounce, using its suckers to grip on and pull it in.
+The O. minor preys on smaller animals by trapping them in the web-like structure of its legs.
+The O. minor injects its prey with a paralyzing saliva, using miniature teeth at the end of its salivary papilla to dismember them.
 When targeting shelled molluscs, the O. minor creates a toxic saliva that enables the calcium carbonate of the shell to be broken down.
-Once the outer protection is penetrated, the prey's muscles relax allowing the octopus to remove its soft issues, in-turn, killing it.
+Once the outer protection is penetrated, the prey's muscles relax, allowing the octopus to remove and eat its prey's soft tissues.

-Feeding intensities differ between the males and females of the O. minor.
+Feeding intensities differ between the males and females of the species.
 Different intensities revolve around the ovarian maturation calendar of the female octopus.
-From months April to July the intensity of feeding in females decreased, alternatively an increase in males.
-Whilst 10 different taxa have been identified within the stomach of the O. minor, the Gobiidae family was most prevalent during the female's ovarian maturation.
+From the months of April to July the intensity of feeding in females decreases, while in males it increases.
+While 10 different taxa have been identified within the stomach of the O. minor, the family Gobiidae was most prevalent during the female's ovarian maturation.

 Locomotion

 Different to other multi-limbed hydrostats such as crabs, the O. minor performs movements using all eight independent limbs.
 The arrangement of muscles within its arms allows for movement in any direction.
-Movements of the O. minor involve crawling between rocks and crevices.
-This combines with swimming with its dorsal fin in a leading position.
-Jet propulsion is another method of locomotion performed by the O. minor.
-The process of crawling involves the use the octopus's suckers.
-Some are used to grip to surrounding environments allowing the octopus to pull itself forward using muscles within its legs.
+Movements of the O. minor involve crawling between rocks and crevices, and swimming with its dorsal fin in a leading position.
+Jet propulsion is another form of locomotion also used by the O. minor.
+The process of crawling involves the use of the octopus's suckers.
+Some are used to grip to surrounding environments allowing the octopus to pull itself forward with its legs.
 Others push from behind.
 This process is repeated until a change of locomotion is performed.

 The O. minor performs a swimming motion using the expulsion of water from the mantle through its siphon into the ocean behind it.
 Force provided by the water allows the octopus to move in the opposite direction.
 The direction of movement is dependent on the way in which the siphon is faced.
 The long arms found on the O. minor provide it with a streamline swimming shape.
 Its bilateral symmetry allows it to move headfirst, with its legs trailing.
-Jet swimming is used predominantly for escape from danger.
+Jet swimming is used predominantly to escape from danger.

-The O. minor performs a movement known as “pumping”.
+The O. minor performs a movement known as "pumping".
 This involves the legs of the O. minor contracting in unison, allowing for the production of a wave.
 This provides a force which moves the body.
 The O. minor uses its appendages to crawl outside of the water.
 For the O. minor this is performed between tide pools and when served as a culinary option.